grafana/tanka/docs/docs/garbage-collection.md

 resource.
 This is used to identify those which are missing from the local state in the future.

+Currently, this is only a hash of the environment's name, so make sure not to deploy multiple applications with the same environment name to the same Kubernetes namespace.

 > **Note:** The label value changed from the `<name>` to a `<hash>` in v0.15.0.

 Because the label causes a `diff` for every single object in your cluster and